txthinking/denolib/readme.md

 * Don't care HTTP status code, method and header
 * Don't care cookie and session concepts
-* Always reads request query parameters and json body
+* Always read request query parameters and json body
-* Only handles query key with one value
+* Only handle query key with one value
-* Always responds json body
+* Always respond json body
 * No middlewares
 * No wildcard route
 * No group route